frederic-perez/AmE-dictionary/data/idioms.md

 __silver spoon__ :two: A metaphor for ample wealth that has been passed down through inheritance.
 (Used primarily in the phrase “born with a silver spoon in (one’s) mouth.”) _We may both be wealthy now, but I never had a silver spoon growing up.
 I had nothing when I was young, and all of my fortune is down to my own hard work._
 __sit for (some)/(one’s) exam__ To take an examination in a formal setting or situation.
 To take an exam to qualify for a license, such as a bar exam. _It was only when I sat for my final exam that I realized I had left my calculator at home._
 __sit in for (one)__ To act as a temporary substitute for one, especially in a meeting or discussion-based activity. _It was decided that I would sit in for the boss at the board meeting._ _I’m sitting in for Ira Glass._ _This is Alan James sitting in for Suzy Williams on the mid-morning show._
+__sit on it__ An exclamation of frustration directed at another person.
+Popularized by the TV show _Happy Days_. _If he thinks he can call at this hour of the night, he can sit on it!_ _Sit on it, Joe—I’m not helping you with this!_
 __sit on__ (sit on it) To take no action on. _I sent the boss my proposal three weeks ago and he’s been just sitting on it._
 __sitting on the fence__
 __sitting pretty__ :three: Living in comfort.